facebook/docusaurus/docs/guides-translation.md

 Crowdin is a company that provides translation services.
 For Open Source projects, Crowdin provides free string translations.

 Create your translation project on [Crowdin](https://crowdin.com/).
-You can use [Crowdin's guides](https://support.crowdin.com/translation-process-overview/) to learn more about the translations work flow. _We suggest that you deselect and do not include "English" as a translatable language to prevent the creation of `en-US` localization files as this can lead to confusion._
+You can use [Crowdin's guides](https://support.crowdin.com/translation-process-overview/) to learn more about the translations workflow. _We suggest that you deselect and do not include "English" as a translatable language to prevent the creation of `en-US` localization files as this can lead to confusion._

 > Ensure in your Crowdin settings, in the Translations section, that "Duplicate Strings" are set to ["Hide - all duplicates will share the same translation"](https://support.crowdin.com/api/create-project/).
 This setting will ensure that identical strings between versions share a single translation.